-When using the camera in an area where daylight saving time is in effect, press \blacktriangle to adjust the camera's time for daylight saving time.
-We will be displayed in the top of the monitor and the time will advance one hour.
-To turn off the daylight saving time setting, press \checkmark .
+When using the camera in an area where daylight saving time is in effect, press \triangle to adjust the camera's time for daylight saving time. a will be displayed in the top of the monitor and the time will advance one hour.
+To turn off the daylight saving time setting, press \blacktriangledown .